Moros1138/jellyfin-pi/README.md

 ## Goals

-I have high hopes for this project.
-Basically I'd like for it to be as close to the web interface, in terms of functionality, as is possible for me to acheive.
 I'm sure I'll make compromises, especially early on, but the overarching goal is to have a Jellyfin client that renders with Linux DRM/KMS and provides functionality on par with that provided by the Jellyfin Web client.